GigX Becomes a Strategic Partner to ENP Forums

 Following a successful launch in January 2019, GigX has joined Executive Next Practices (ENP) Forums as a Strategic Partner.
 With this exciting new relationship, GigX aims to illuminate the rising trend of hiring fractional CxOs to fill leadership positions.

-GigX is the leading fractional CxO directory with an expansive database of experienced C-level and director-level professionals available for hire.
-The GigX Directory provides a virtual handshake between executives looking for fractional work and the companies wanting to hire them.
+GigX is the leading fractional CxO Network with an expansive database of experienced C-level and director-level professionals available for hire.
+The GigX Network provides a virtual handshake between executives looking for fractional work and the companies wanting to hire them.
 With businesses of all sizes seeking to fill vital leadership roles, GigX offers cost-effective and realistic staffing solutions.
-While the benefits for businesses are clear, fractional CxOs listed within the GigX Directory are also benefiting from the work-life flexibility that fractional opportunities offer.
+While the benefits for businesses are clear, fractional CxOs listed within the GigX Network are also benefiting from the work-life flexibility that fractional opportunities offer.

 Benefits of Hiring a Fractional Executive